Karen's journey to a healthier weight

 Find Karen on WW 'Connect': @karenlesley17

 Karen’s top tip: “The first bite tastes the same as the last, so there’s no need to eat the whole lot.”

 Juggling a healthy lifestyle

 Karen Rossiter is laughing, panting and puffing as she chats on the phone.
 “I’ve just been out walking the dog,” she explains.
-The 53-year-old is mum to John, 27, and Brooke, 18, works part time five days a week in the offices of a major retail chain, goes to DanceFit classes three times a week, and has been a Weight Watchers Coach since November last year.
+The 53-year-old is mum to John, 27, and Brooke, 18, works part time five days a week in the offices of a major retail chain, goes to DanceFit classes three times a week, and has been a WW Coach since November last year.

 “On a typical day, I finish work and get home at 1.30pm.
-I have lunch, prepare dinner for that night for myself and the kids, then I walk the dog, have a shower and I’m back out the door again to run my meeting.
+I have lunch, prepare dinner for that night for myself and the kids, then I walk the dog, have a shower and I’m back out the door again to run my workshop.
 It’s all go, go, go!”